pachyderm/pachyderm/contributing.md

 ### Style and Linting

 This project uses prettier and eslint to ensure coding consistency.
-To run the linter locally, run
+To run the linter locally run
 ```bash
 npm run lint
 ```